George-Michael-Dagogo/Datafest-Datathon-2024/README.md

 </p>

 ## Recommendations
-1. Resource Allocation:
-   - Increase Access to Learning Materials: Although the impact of textbooks was minimal, increasing access to essential learning materials like textbooks could improve performance in subjects with lower average scores (e.g., Physics, Chemistry, Biology).
-   - Optimize Teacher-Student Ratios: The current ratio of 1:65 is high.
-Hiring more teachers could enhance individual attention and overall student performance.
+1. Optimize Study Hours

+The current average study time of 20 hours per week for students showed no strong correlation with academic performance.
+GMS needs to reassess the quality of these study hours rather than just increasing them.
+Conducting workshops on effective study techniques and providing personalized study plans may yield better outcomes.

+2. Increase Teacher Support

+With 22% of science students feeling unsupported by teachers, there is a need for more teacher-student engagement.
+GMS should invest in teacher development programs aimed at improving in-class and out-of-class support.
+Additionally, the teacher-student ratio of 1:65 is above the recommended standard of 1:40.
+Hiring more teachers could greatly reduce the class size, improve individual attention, and likely increase overall academic performance.

-2. Parental Involvement:
+3. Parental Involvement
-    - Encourage Greater Parental Participation: Students with highly involved parents performed slightly better.
-Schools should engage parents more in activities like providing regular updates on student progress.
+Students with highly involved parents performed slightly better.
+Since parental involvement has shown a positive correlation with student performance, GMS should actively engage parents in their children’s academic lives.
+Initiatives such as regular progress updates, parent-teacher meetings, and workshops that emphasize the importance of educational support can help increase parental participation.
+A focused effort on improving the home environment for learning could further enhance student outcomes

-3. Extracurricular Programs:
+4. Extracurricular Programs
-- Focus on Debates, Press Club, and Arts Programs: Students participating in these activities scored higher.
+Students participating in Debates, Press Club, and Arts extracurriculars scored higher.
 Expanding these programs or encouraging greater student participation could improve overall engagement and performance.
+However, some students may feel that extracurricular activities are being forced upon them and are therefore taking a lot of their time.
+GMS should conduct surveys to assess students' satisfaction with extracurricular activities and adjust the program to align more with students' interests and academic needs, potentially enhancing both student happiness and performance

-4. Balanced Resource Distribution:
+5. Balanced Resource Distribution
-   - Monitor Resource Allocation: Classes with more resources, such as textbooks and teaching hours, showed slight improvements in performance.
+Classes with more resources, such as textbooks and teaching hours, showed slight performance improvements.
 Schools should ensure the equitable distribution of resources to provide all students with similar opportunities.

-5. Performance Tracking System:
-  - Implement a Performance Monitoring Tool: A system to regularly review performance and create personalized learning plans could help address weaknesses, particularly in science subjects like Physics, Chemistry, and Biology.

-6. Revisit Study Methods:
-   Reassess Study Hours: Despite an average of 20 weekly study hours, there was no clear link to performance.
-Schools should explore the quality of study time and consider offering workshops or coaching on effective study techniques.
+6. Health and Well-being

+A significant number of art students (54%) attributed their academic struggles to health issues.
+GMS should provide better health support, including access to school counselors and healthcare services, and promote initiatives aimed at improving students’ overall well-being.
+A healthy student body is more likely to succeed academically.

 # Conclusion

+With the aforementioned recommendations, GMS can act proactively with this new information to make the necessary adjustments required ensuring a more balanced and supportive learning environment that boosts academic achievement.

+Additionally, the optimized model created provides a data-backed approach for GMS stakeholders to tell whether or not a student with certain scores and responses to highlighted factors would either pass or fail their upcoming mock exams.
+As for GMS data collection and automation needs, the data infrastructure is built in a way that accommodates expansion and scalability as needed.

-The consultancy believes that her solution is implementable if followed as directed.
-Moreso, the system is built in such a way to accommodate expansion and scalability when required.
+In conclusion, the Phoneix team consultancy believes that her solution is implementable if followed as directed.

 # References